haakonst/elixir-todo-workshop/README.md

 # Elixir/Phoenix TODO list application
 The goal with the workshop is to build a simple TODO list application using Elixir and Phoenix.
 This repository just contains a skeleton of Elixir source code necessary to get started.
 I'll walk through the steps to build the application in the workshop.
 Until then you may try to run/write some easy Elixir programs, look in [docs/examples](docs/examples) for examples.
 See below for how to build and run a Docker image with Elixir.

+Check out the branch [todo-app-all-steps](https://github.com/haakonst/elixir-todo-workshop/tree/todo-app-all-steps) for a minimal implementation of the TODO list application.
+You can also see the [slides](https://haakonst.github.io/elixir-todo-workshop/presentation.html) from the workshop.

 There's a nice getting started guide for Elixir at https://elixir-lang.org/getting-started/introduction.html.
 For the workshop we'll also use Phoenix, a framework for programming web applications in Phoenix, and we'll follow this description for getting a Phoenix app up and running: https://hexdocs.pm/phoenix/up_and_running.html.

 ## Requirements